-The age distribution percentages for each employee group reveal a significantly younger cohort of part-time classified employees than all other groups.
+The age distribution percentages for each employee group reveal a significantly younger cohort of classified employees than all other groups.
+Part-time classified employees represent the youngest age group, followed by the full-time classified employees.
 Age distributions in the other cohorts tend to be more uniform, but the full-time classified cohorts decrease in proportion after age 60 whereas the proportion of full-time faculty over age 60 is the highest for all employee groups.

-In terms of retirement eligibility, the minimum retirement age for most most faculty and managers is age 55.
+In terms of retirement eligibility, the minimum retirement age for most faculty and managers is age 55.
 Although the minimum age for classified employees is age 50, retirement prior to age 55 is rare.
 Using age 55 as a measurement point, significant portions of all full-time employees are currently eligible for retirement:

+• Full-time faculty: 43%

+Management: 40%

-Full-time faculty: 42%Management: 41%Full-time classified: 32%
+• Full-time classified: 31%